beta-kde: Beta Kernel Density Estimation in Python

-beta-kde is a Scikit-learn compatible library for Kernel Density Estimation (KDE) using the Beta kernel approach (Chen, 1999).
-It fixes the Boundary Bias problem inherent in standard Gaussian KDEs, where probability mass "leaks" past the edges of the data (e.g., below 0 or above 1).
+beta-kde fixes the Boundary Bias problem inherent in standard Gaussian KDEs, where probability mass "leaks" past the edges of the data (e.g., below 0 or above 1).

 Standard KDEs smooth data blindly, ignoring bounds. beta-kde uses asymmetric Beta kernels that naturally adapt their shape near boundaries to prevent leakage.